While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 5. No logs policy

-Privacy is paramount these days but your are only as private as your internet connection.
-That's why a VPN is essential, as it stops your Internet Service Provider and indeed Apple from seeing what you are doing online by hiding your IP Address.
+Privacy is paramount these days but you are only as private as your internet connection.
+That's why a VPN is essential, as it stops your Internet Service Provider and indeed Apple from seeing what you are doing online by hiding your real IP Address.

-But a VPN is useless for this if it is logging your activity too, so we always look for a VPN that keeps zero user logs and ideally they will have had this independently verified, as ExpressVPN has.
+But a VPN is useless for this if it is logging your activity and real IP Address too, so we always look for a VPN company that keeps zero user logs and ideally they will have had this independently verified, as ExpressVPN has.

 What Mac VPN is best for you?